Israeli PM Netanyahu 'cannot cling on to power much longer'

 Shlomo Filber, his former bureau chief, agreed to turn state evidence last week, providing the key to unlock a new and more serious corruption allegation: that the prime minister blocked regulation of Israel's telecoms giant, Bezeq, in return for positive coverage of himself and his family from its news website.
 Police will question him about his role in the coming days.

-Netanyahu's downfall 'immiment'
+Netanyahu's downfall 'imminent'

-Yaron Ezrahi, a political scientist at Hebrew University in Jerusalem, said Filber's agreement last Tuesday to testify meant Netanyahu's days in office were now numbered.
+Yaron Ezrahi, a political scientist at the Hebrew University in Jerusalem, said Filber's agreement last Tuesday to give evidence meant Netanyahu's days in office were now numbered.

 "He cannot cling on to power much longer," said Ezrahi.